evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## Performance

-The Tesla Model Y Long Range has a maximum power of 324 KW (441 hp/435 bhp) and a total torque of 493 nm (364 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5 seconds and has a top speed of 217 km/h (135 mph).
+The Tesla Model Y Long Range offers modest performance with a maximum power of 324 kW (441 hp / 435 bhp) and a total torque of 493 Nm (364 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5 seconds and has a top speed of217 km/h (135 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging